tevaughan/units/README.md

 ## License

-Copyright 2019  Thomas E. Vaughan
+Copyright 2019 Thomas E. Vaughan; all rights reserved.

-Distributed according to the terms of the GNU GPL, Version 3 or later.
+Distributed according to the terms of the BDS three-clause license; see LICENSE.